EricMannalich/catalog_series/README.md

 *  Use admin privileges
 *  Add python.exe to PATH
 *  Customize installation
-*  Todas las "Optional Features"
+*  All the "Optional Features"
 *  Install Python 3.11 for all user
 *  Associate files with Python
 *  Create shortcuts for installed applications